 Like sorority membership, recruitment week requires a significant time commitment.
 The Panhellenic Council has adopted a no-tolerance policy regarding missed days or events.
 Women participating in recruitment must be available to attend all scheduled invitational rounds and evening events; exceptions will only be made for University-related activities (i.e. OSU Band or OSU Athletics).
 You are expected to be present at every chapter event you are scheduled to attend.
 Failure to do so will result in dismissal from recruitment.

-During the day, you will not be allowed to talk on your cell phone to ensure that you are focusing on your recruitment events as well as meeting new people.
-In the evenings, you will be able to call.
+During the day, you will have limited time to talk to anyone not at Recruitment.
 Please note that inappropriate cell phone usage is grounds for dismissal from recruitment.
 In the event of an emergency, please have your parents/guardians contact the Office of Fraternity & Sorority Affairs at 405-744-5490 or the Recruitment Central at 405-744-6583.

 Recruitment is a mutual selection process that balances the preferences of each potential new member with those of the existing sorority chapters.
 The Panhellenic Council strives to allow every young woman an opportunity to find a sorority that best suits her personality, interests and future goals, while providing an organized and unbiased membership selection process for the chapters.

 Invitations are only guaranteed to potential new members for the first round, which happens on Thursday.
 There is no guarantee that a PNM will be invited to attend the second (Tuesday), fourth(Thursday) or fifth (Friday) event rounds.
 There is no specific formula that defines why a woman is not invited back.